BhaskarThakur1997/telephone-keypad/README.md

 4. On long press of any key, a number should be added

 5. On different keypress, the new character should be added

 6. On delayed keypress of the same key, the new character should be added in the output string

+# Tips

+1. You can only use JQuery and core Javascript to complete the task